 When generated

-TPoS’s MISF generates this primitive upon receiving a MIS_N2N_Prereg_Xfer request message.
-If the MIS_N2N_Prereg_Xfer request message include KeyDerivationKey K and Nonce-N, the MISF generates Nonce-T and it derives the key hierarchy from KeyDerivationKey K, Nonce-N, and Nonce-T as described in 9.2.2 of IEEE Std 802.21-XXXX, installing keys as necessary in the AAA used by the target network.
+TPoS’s MISF generates this primitive upon receiving an MIS_N2N_Prereg_Xfer request message.
+If the MIS_N2N_Prereg_Xfer request message include KeyDerivationKey K, Nonce-S, and Nonce-M, the MISF derives the key hierarchy from KeyDerivationKey K, Nonce-S, and Nonce-M as described in 9.2.2 of IEEE Std 802.21-XXXX, installing keys as necessary in the AAA used by the target network.

 Effect on receipt

-The TPoS also must generate appropriate messages to the TPoA to install a media-specific pair-wise master key (MSPMK, defined in 10.2.1.2 of IEEE Std 802.21-XXXX) also derived from KeyDerivationKey K, which will be used by the MN as necessary when the MN connects to the target network.
-The MSPMK will be distributed to the target PoA using media-specific key distribution described in 10.2.2 of IEEE Std 802.21-XXXX.
+The TPoS must generate appropriate messages to install a media-specific pair-wise master key (MSPMK, defined in 10.2.1.2 of IEEE Std 802.21-XXXX) to the TPoA which is derived from KeyDerivationKey K and other parameters (Note: this message is not specified in this specification).

 The MIS user must generate an MN_NAI associated with the MNID provided; the two IDs are allowed to be the same.

-The MIS application must subsequently generate an MIS_N2N_Prereg_Xfer.response primitive and include MN_NAI.
+The MIS user must subsequently generate an MIS_N2N_Prereg_Xfer.response primitive and include MN_NAI.

 MIS_N2N_Prereg_Xfer.response